 NCERT Class 12 English Core Deleted Syllabus 2026-27

-The NCERT 2026-27 syllabus for Class 12 English Core has been rationalised by the examination authority to reduce content load for CBSE Boards and CUET.
+The examination authority has trimmed the NCERT 2026-27 syllabus for Class 12 English Core.
+This cuts the study load for CBSE Boards and CUET.
 The drops listed below are officially out of the 2026-27 question paper, so skip these while revising.

 | Chapter | Deleted Topics (2026-27) |